FlyHightDev/Enhanced_Lux_VehControl/README.md

 I did not make the original script, I simply modifed them.
 All original credits go to Lt.Caine for his Luxart Vehicle Control and London Studios for the server sided siren script.

-I adapted Lux_VehControl to work with the server sided script that is provided in the file nad I added a fourth siren option to the script.
+I adapted Lux_VehControl to work with the server sided siren that is provided in the file and I added a fourth siren option to the script.

 How to intall?